lambdan/FG_Worms3DClone/README.md

 ### Pickups

-- 4 different pickups:
+- 4 different pickups related to worm health:
 	- +50 Health
 	- -Poison (takes a chunk of HP and reduces your max HP)
 	- Max HP Increase
 	- Temporary Invincibility
+- Pickups for each weapon

 ### Terrain